Delta Characters and Crystalline Cohomology: Introduction

-We now discuss an consequence of our above results.
+We now discuss a consequence of our above results.
 Let $L$ be any perfect field extension of $k$ and consider the perfect $\Ou$-algebra $B= W_\infty(L)$ and $B_n := W_n(L)\simeq B/\pi^{n+1}B$.
 Then consider the canonical exact sequence of groups

 where $u$ is the map induced from the quotient map of rings $B_n \map L$ and $G(\pi^{n+1}B)$ is the kernel of $u$.
 Note that $G(B_n) = G(W_n(L)) \simeq J^nG(L)$.
-Then our Theorem \ref{yess} implies that $N^nG \simeq J^{n-1}(N^1G)$.
+Then our Theorem \ref{formalcase1} implies that $N^nG \simeq J^{n-1}(N^1G)$.
 This gives a geometric characterization of the group $G(\pi^{n+1}B)$ as follows

-More so, if $R$ is of characteristic 0 such that $v_\pi(p) \leq p-2$ and $G$ is a commutative smooth group scheme of dimension $d$, then our Theorem \ref{yep} implies $G(\pi^{n+1}B) \simeq B_n^d$ where the group law is the one induced from the additive structure of the ring $B_n$.
+More so, if $R$ is of characteristic 0 such that $\vpi(p) \leq p-2$ and $G$ is a commutative smooth group scheme of dimension $d$, then our Theorem \ref{JetGg} implies $G(\pi^{n+1}B) \simeq B_n^d$ where the group law is the one induced from the additive structure of the ring $B_n$.
 As for example, if $L= \bF_p$, then $B_n= \Z/p^{n+1}\Z$.
-Hence for any commutative smooth $\pi$-formal group scheme $G$ of dimension $d$, we have
+Hence for any commutative smooth $\pi$-formal group scheme $G$ of relative dimension $d$ over $\Spf \Z_p$, we have

 as groups.